 The Greek myth of creation is another text where we find primordial light in existence before the creation of the celestial bodies.
-The first account of the origins of the universe and the genealogy of the gods appears in Hesiod’s Theogony, composed in the 8th century BCE, approximately two hundred years before Homer’s Iliad and Odyssey (Guirand 1975: 87–90).
+The first account of the origins of the universe and the genealogy of the gods appears in Hesiod’s Theogony, composed in the 8th century BCE, approximately two hundred years before Homer’s Iliad and Odyssey (Guirand 1975, 87–90).
 In the beginning, Hesiod tells us, there was Chaos, vast, dark and formless, then came Gaia (the mother goddess, the Earth), followed by Tantalus and Eros.
 The two deities that spontaneously arose out of Chaos were Erebus (darkness) and Nyx (night).
 These two then spawned Aether (brightness) and Hemera (day).
 Thus, we can see that day and night are created separately from the celestial bodies.
-On the other hand, according to the theogony of the Orphic cult, which worshipped Orpheus and was revived in the Roman empire during the decline of the Hellenistic religion (Guirand 1975: 90), Chaos was enveloped in darkness (night) (Hockney 2013: 9).
+On the other hand, according to the theogony of the Orphic cult, which worshipped Orpheus and was revived in the Roman empire during the decline of the Hellenistic religion (Guirand 1975, 90), Chaos was enveloped in darkness (night) (Hockney 2013, 9).
 Under the cover of night, the creative activity of Aether began to organise ‘cosmic matter’.
 This matter eventually took on the shape of a giant egg, with night as its shell.
 At the center of the egg was the first creature: Phanes—light.
 It was when this light united with the darkness that they created the earth and the heavens.
 Zeus, the first Olympian god and ruler of Olympus, was also born of the light.
 Thus, while the monotheistic creation story separates light from darkness, the Orphists imagined creation as the result of the union between the two.

 The god of the sun, as well as of light, prophecy, healing, music and poetry, in Greek and Roman mythology is Apollo.
-He is depicted as the ideal of male beauty, often holding a lyre (Guirand 1975: 109–110).
+He is depicted as the ideal of male beauty, often holding a lyre (Guirand 1975, 109–110).
 The muses are his companions, inspirations to all those who devote their time to science and the arts.
 He is one of the ten Olympic gods.
 In ancient Greece, prophecy was considered a gift that only Apollo could give to those he favored.
 It is important to note that while Apollo possesses some of the sun’s properties, such as its light and energy, he is not an embodiment of the sun.
 Thus, here too we see light conceived as separate from the sun.
 The sun itself, as a celestial orb, is represented by Helios, an older god whose chariot sets out every morning from the East and rides across the sky to the West where he vanishes into the ocean.

 In Nietzsche’s analysis of Hellenistic culture, Apollo represents one of two opposing principles, the other represented by Dionysus.
 The Apollonian component of Hellenistic culture, as Nietzsche describes it, dictates the use of moderation, whether in ethics or in aesthetics.
-Apollo, the god of light, is the god of self-awareness, self-control and restraint; Nietzsche calls him the god of consciousness and reason, an ‘ethical divinity’ (Nietzsche 2007: 27).
+Apollo, the god of light, is the god of self-awareness, self-control and restraint; Nietzsche calls him the god of consciousness and reason, an ‘ethical divinity’ (Nietzsche 2007, 27).

 Light in the Judeo-Christian narrative